Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 I'm telling you, he feels betrayed and devastated and disappointed because he's admitted it here.

-Really thought, I mean, that's how mannered and cultivated people do things, and their unspoken agreements that this kind of behavior is going to be reciprocated, and he feels like he got slapped in the face.
+He really thought, I mean, that's how mannered and cultivated people do things, and there are unspoken agreements that this kind of behavior is going to be reciprocated, and he feels like he got slapped in the face.

 And he apologized.